 The gateway process has the following steps:

 - Planning proposal — the relevant planning authority is responsible for the preparation of a planning proposal, which explains the effect of and justification for the plan.
-If initiated by the Minister (rather than the local council which is mostly the case) the Minister can appoint the Director-General of Planning & Infrastructure or a joint regional planning panel to be the relevant planning authority.
+If initiated by the Minister (rather than the local council which is mostly the case) the Minister can appoint the Secretary of the Department of Planning & Environment or a joint regional planning panel to be the relevant planning authority.

 - Gateway — The Minister (or delegate) determines whether the planning proposal is to proceed.
 This gateway acts as a checkpoint to ensure that the proposal is justified before further studies are done and resources are allocated to the preparation of a plan.
 A community consultation process is also determined at this time.
 Consultations occur with relevant public authorities and, if necessary, the proposal is varied.